Oracle training, SQL tutorials, Oracle tutorials and Oracle consulting

 my_tab(1) is 21

 Notice the use of the constructor for this PL/SQL type on line 3.
-In this instance we only created one cell in the table, however we can use the constructor to define as many elements as we like, we just have to separate each element by a comma.
-For example to define 10 elements the syntax would be like this:
+In this example we created one cell in the

 my_tab number_table_type :=